evokateur/youtube-wrapper/README.md

 npm run package
 ```

-Output will appear in the `dist/` directory.
-On macOS you can simply:
+Output will appear in the `dist/` directory; on macOS you can simply:

 ```sh
 mv dist/mac/YouTube.app ~/Applications